vuestorefront/vue-storefront/packages/checkout-com/README.md

     await loadAvailableMethods(cart.value.id, user.value && user.value.email);
 })
 ```
 5. Execute `initForm`.
 It mounts different payment handlers depends on arguments (check details below).
 If you are calling it after load component - **use `onMounted` to make sure DOM Element where it should be mounted already exists**.
 Card's Frames will be mounted in DOM element with class `card-frame`.
+Caution: PayPal does not need any SDK, we just redirect to their's website like in 3DS redirection process for credit cards.
+So if you are interested only in this payment method you could omit this step.

 ```ts
 interface PaymentMethods {